OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/BDD-for-Cloud-Security.md

 participants : Neil Barlow,Dicky Stafford,Fraser Scott,Francois Raynaud, Stephen de Vries
 ---

+## Why

-Developers, operations and security teams need to collaborate on building and verifying that cloud architectures meet requirements for security.
-Behaviour Driven Development (BDD) may be a useful tool to both specify and then verify that the appropriate security controls are in place.
+Developers, and operations and security teams need to collaborate on building and verifying that cloud architectures meet requirements for security.
+This Working Session will consider how Behaviour Driven Development (BDD) may be a useful tool to both specify and then verify that the appropriate security controls are in place.

-## Objectives
+## What

-- Identify core security requirements for all cloud deployements, regardless of specific cloud technology.
+- Identify core security requirements for all cloud deployments, regardless of specific cloud technology
-- Write BDD specs for those requirements (no implementation code, just spec)
+- Write BDD specifications for those requirements (no implementation code, just specs)
-- Link specs to standards (CSA, NIST, etc)
+- Link specs to standards (CSA, NIST, etc.)

 ## Who

+The target audience for this Working Session is:

-Cloud Security Architects
+- Cloud Security Architects
-Security Teams
+- Security Teams
-Cloud Ops
+- Cloud Ops